Midlands Collegiate Athletic Conference

 The Midlands Collegiate Athletic Conference (MCAC) was an intercollegiate athletic conference that competed in National Association of Intercollegiate Athletics.
 Members of the conference were located in the Midwest United States and were located in Kansas, Missouri, Nebraska, Iowa, Arkansas, and Oklahoma.

 History

 Commissioners

-Since 1994 when MCAC was established, to the time it dissolved in 2015, the conference only had two commissioners.
+From 1994 when MCAC was established, to the time it dissolved in 2015, the conference only had two commissioners.